devinhughes/Rotten_tomatoes_project/README.md

 ### Data Cleaning and Analysis
 We plan to primarily use Pandas to clean and analyze the data.
 For some of the columns, natural language processing will be necessary, so we intend to use NLTK.
 ### Database Storage
-Since our data is tabular, we plan to use a PostgreSQL database.
+Since our data is tabular, we used a PostgreSQL database.
 In order to integrate with the other pieces of the project we intend to use SQLAlchemy to make the connection.
 ### Machine Learning
 Our supervised machine learning model will use scikit-learn to create the classifier and split the data into training and testing sets.
 We intend to start with a Random Forest algorithm since it can handle outliers, nonlinear data, and large datasets.
 We hope to avoid overfitting and increase overall model performance with ensemble learning.
 ### Dashboard